Monument Valley Navajo Tribal Park

 Guided Tours

 For access beyond the public loop road, a Navajo guide is required.
-This opens up significant additional terrain including areas of the valley not accessible to private vehicles, petroglyphs, cliff dwellings, and the formation known as the Hunt’s Mesa.
+This opens up significant additional terrain including areas not accessible to private vehicles, petroglyphs, cliff dwellings, and Hunt’s Mesa.
+Guided tours range from jeep and van tours (2 to 3 hours) to horseback tours to overnight camping trips on the valley floor.
+Tour operators are based at the Visitor Center and at Goulding’s Lodge; in shoulder season you can usually get onto a tour within an hour or two without advance booking.

 Staying in the Valley